filipeforattini/SimpleORM/readme.md

 #### Retriving information

-To populate your `Repository` get all elements.
+To populate your `Repository` with all of your elements.

 ```php
 $books->all();